eddiesTime/sme_app/raw_documentation.md

 }
 ```

-_Code snippet 26: WeatherBloc Class._
+_Code snippet 26: WeatherBloc Class_

-In the UI the weather bloc is implemented inside the weather widget.
-We get a reference to the Bloc by using getIt.
-For the representation of the UI depending on the weather bloc state a StreamBuilder [[@StreamBuilderClassWidgets]](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) is used.
-StreamBuilder is a widget that takes in a Stream, in this case `_weatherBloc.weatherEntity` and builds the UI whenever a value is emitted by the stream.
-The new value is represented by an AsyncSnapshot.[[@AsyncSnapshotClassWidgets]](https://api.flutter.dev/flutter/widgets/AsyncSnapshot-class.html) An AsyncSnapshot is a representation of the current state of the asynchronous data.
-Depending on the asynchronous data the UI is build.
+In the UI, the `WeatherBloc` is implemented inside the `Weather` widget.
+You get a reference to the BLoC by using `getIt`.
+For the representation of the UI depending on the `WeatherBloc state`, a `StreamBuilder` [[@StreamBuilderClassWidgets]](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) is used.

+`StreamBuilder` is a widget that takes in a Stream, in this case, `_weatherBloc.weatherEntity` and builds the UI whenever a value is emitted by the stream.
+The new value is represented by an `AsyncSnapshot`[[@AsyncSnapshotClassWidgets]](https://api.flutter.dev/flutter/widgets/AsyncSnapshot-class.html).

+An `AsyncSnapshot` is a representation of the current state of the asynchronous data.
+Depending on the asynchronous data, the UI is built.

 ##### Presentation Layer